niedzielski/cb/readme.md

 - Save the clipboard to a transient file:
   `t="$(mktemp)" && cb >| "$t" && echo "$t"`.

-- Edit the clipboard contents in a temporary buffer `cb|vim -`.
+- Edit the clipboard contents in a temporary buffer: `cb|vim -`.

 - Compare Gzip and Brotli compressions of the clipboard:
   `cb|gzip --best|wc --bytes && cb|brotli --best|wc --bytes`.

 - Copy the most recent photo taken on an Android device to the clipboard:
   `adb exec-out 'cat "$(ls -c1 /sdcard/DCIM/Camera/IMG*.jpg|tail -n1)"'|cb`.

+- Convert richtext to plaintext: `cb|cb`.

 - Clear the clipboard: `cb < /dev/null`.